Te Putaiao Trust does not develop technology or operate platforms.

-Te Putaiao Trust conttinues the development of a Customary Rights Screening Tool to support early assessment of proposals that may affect marine or coastal areas.
+Te Putaiao Trust conttinues to pilot development of a Customary Rights Screening Tool to support early assessment of proposals that may affect marine or coastal areas.

 The tool: